Approximate Bayesian Computation for Finite Mixture Models

 \section{Concluding Remarks}

-The recent popularity of ABC is, at least in part, due to its capacity to handle complex models.
-Extensions of the basic algorithm have lead to improved efficiency of the sampling, such as the ABC-PMC algorithm of \cite{BeaumontEtAl2009}.
-We propose an ABC-PMC algorithm that can successfully handle finite mixture models.
-Some of the challenges with inference for finite mixture models are due to the complexity of the likelihood function including its possible multimodality, and the exchangeability of the mixture component labels leading to the label switching problem.
-Fortunately, ABC can handle complicated likelihood functions, but the label switching problem must be addressed.
+The popularity of ABC is, at least in part, due to its capacity to handle complex models.
+Extensions of the basic algorithm have lead to improved efficiency of the sampling, such as the ABC--PMC algorithm of Beaumont et al. \cite{BeaumontEtAl2009}.
+We propose an ABC--PMC algorithm that can successfully handle finite mixture models.
+Some of the challenges with inference for finite mixture models are due to the complexity of the likelihood function including its possible multimodality and the exchangeability of the mixture component labels leading to the label switching problem.
+Fortunately, ABC can handle complicated likelihood functions, but the label switching problem needs to be addressed.
 We suggest a procedure for addressing the label switching problem within the proposed ABC algorithm that works well empirically.
 Some additional challenges with using ABC for mixture models include the selection of informative summary statistics, and defining a kernel for moving the mixture weights since they are constrained to be between 0 and 1 and must sum to 1.
-For the summary statistics, we propose using the Hellinger distance between kernel density estimates of the real and simulated observations; this allows the multimodality of the data to be accounted for and compared between the two sets of data.
-We propose a Dirichlet resampling algorithm for moving the mixture component weights that preserves some information from the sampled particle, but also improves the efficiency of the ABC-PMC procedure (by not having to draw from the Dirichlet prior at each time step).
+For the summary statistics, we propose using the Hellinger distance between kernel density estimates of the real and simulated observations, which allows the multimodality of the data to be accounted for and compared between the two sets of data.
+We propose a Dirichlet resampling algorithm for moving the mixture component weights that preserves some information from the sampled particle, but also improves the efficiency of the ABC--PMC procedure (by not having to draw from the Dirichlet prior at each time step).